VoxaAI/voxa/docs/statemachine-skill.rst

 .. js:function:: StateMachineSkill.onLaunchRequest(callback, [atLast])

-  Adds a callback to be executed when processing a ``LaunchRequest``, the default behavior is to fake the :ref:`request <request>` as an ``IntentRequest`` with a ``LaunchIntent`` and just defer to the ``onIntentRequest`` handlers.
+  Adds a callback to be executed when processing a ``LaunchRequest``, the default behavior is to fake the :ref:`alexa event <alexa-event>` as an ``IntentRequest`` with a ``LaunchIntent`` and just defer to the ``onIntentRequest`` handlers.
 You generally don't need to override this.

 .. js:function:: StateMachineSkill.onBeforeStateChanged(callback, [atLast])

-  This is executed before entering every state, it can be used to track state changes or make changes to the :ref:`request <request>` object
+  This is executed before entering every state, it can be used to track state changes or make changes to the :ref:`alexa event <alexa-event>` object

 .. js:function:: StateMachineSkill.onBeforeReplySent(callback, [atLast])